shelleyolivia/learn-tutorials/avalanche/making-evoting-dapp-on-avalanche-c-chain-using-truffle.md

 The dapp which we built just now is a very simple e-voting application, where for every new election, we need to update the smart contract with new candidates and deploy it on the Avalanche network.
 In order make it more scalable and sophisticated, you could add more features like creating custom elections, adding new candidates, setting up starting and ending dates for each election and much more.
 # About the author

-This tutorial was created by [Raj Ranjan](https://www.linkedin.com/in/iamrajranjan), You can get in touch with the author on [Figment Forum](https://community.figment.io/u/rranjan01234/) and on [GitHub](https://github.com/rajranjan0608)
+This tutorial was created by [Raj Ranjan](https://www.linkedin.com/in/iamrajranjan), You can get in touch with the author on [GitHub](https://github.com/rajranjan0608)

 If you had any difficulties following this tutorial or simply want to discuss Avalanche tech with us you can [**join our community today**](https://discord.gg/fszyM7K)!